MatthewOwen0519/configure-ad/README.md

     - Minimum of 2 cpu
     - Check the License Agreement box
     - Validate and create
-      - Take noe of the Resouce Group and Virtual Netowrk (Vnet) that get created at this time
+      - Take note of the Resouce Group and Virtual Netowrk (Vnet) that get created at this time

 - Set Domain Controller's NIC Private IP address to be static